To instruct Ciju please contact our Clerks on +44 (0)20 7400 6400 or email email@example.com.

-Ciju is regularly instructed by the Metropolitan Police on applications for closure orders, sexual risk orders, and sexual harm prevention orders.
-He has dealt with gang injunctions in the County Courts and with related contempt proceedings.
+Ciju is regularly instructed by the Metropolitan Police on applications for closure orders, sexual risk orders, sexual harm prevention orders, and stalking protection orders.
+He also has particular experience dealing with gang injunctions involving sensitive evidence in the County Court, and with related contempt proceedings.

 Ciju accepts instructions across all areas of public law.
-He has advised on several issues relating to judicial review, the scope of regulators’ powers and human rights.
-He has also recently acted in an inquest concerning the response of emergency services to calls for assistance.
+He has advised on numerous issues relating to judicial review, the scope of regulators’ powers and human rights.
+He has also acted in an inquest concerning the response of emergency services to calls for assistance.

 In addition, Ciju gained extensive experience of public law and human rights cases during the course of pupillage.
 Notable matters on which he assisted include:

 Prior to joining chambers, Ciju was ranked joint-first for Judicial Review during his bar course and third for Public Law at Cambridge University.
 He has also interned at the European Court of Human Rights where he drafted single-judge judgments.